 Children will be writing for a range purposes, including setting descriptions, writing in the a play script style and creating tension in a text.
 They will be taught to include a range of features, including;

 - Expanded noun phrases

 - Fronted adverbials

-The best way to support your child with their writing is to encourage them to read at home and to practise spelling the Year3 /4 statutory spelling list.
+The best way to support your child with their writing is to encourage them to read at home and to practise spelling the Year 5 Common Exception Words.

-Each child is issued with a home reading journal and book, which should be read, signed off, and returned to school daily.
+Each child is issued with a home reading journal and a Big Cat book, which should be read, signed off, and returned to school daily.
 Home reading is a hugely beneficial way of supporting your child's learning across the curriculum.

-Our topic is Plants.
+Our topic is Animals including humans.
 We will look at and discuss:

 - The digestion system, its parts and the digestion journey

 - Food chains, producers and consumers